Cedar Lake LRT Regional Trail

 The Cedar Lake LRT Regional Trail follows the former railroad lines of the Great Northern Railway and the Minneapolis and St. Louis Railway.
 It runs from downtown Minneapolis and connects to other popular bike and pedestrian trails in the city and western suburbs.

 Trail closure: The Cedar Lake LRT Regional Trail is closed from Excelsior Boulevard in Hopkins east to France Avenue in St. Louis Park due to Southwest Light Rail Transit construction.
 It is expected to last through fall 2021.
 Learn more below.

 5.38 miles | Paved

 Interactive Map of Cedar Lake LRT Regional Trail

 The Cedar Lake LRT Regional Trail is closed from Excelsior Boulevard in Hopkins east to France Avenue in St. Louis Park.
-The closure is due to Southwest Light Rail Transit construction and is expected to last through fall 2021.
+The closure is due to Southwest Light Rail Transit construction.
+The trail is scheduled to reopen in 2022.

 A detour is in place that utilizes the North Cedar Lake Regional Trail and the local bicycle network to connect users to the Midtown Greenway.
 There is a detour around impacted areas in Minneapolis as well.
 View detailed closure/detour maps for the whole route.